endoplasmic/google-assistant/README.md

     // where you want the tokens to be saved
     // will create the directory if not already there
     savedTokensPath: path.resolve(__dirname, 'tokens.json'),
+    // you can also pass an oauth2 client instead if you've handled
+    // auth in a different workflow.
+This trumps the other params.
+    oauth2Client: YOUR_CLIENT,
   },
   // this param is optional, but all options will be shown
   conversation: {